Fit and Well Logo

 Plan an early dinner and adjust your evening accordingly.
 It will let you unwind.

-Treat yourself to local foods, but don't overdo it.
+Treat yourself to local foods, but don't overdo it if you are not used to eating spicy or ethnic foods.

 Unwind at the end of the day with a glass or two -not more- of wine and share a tasty dessert with your travel partner.